 Which I did.
 Repeatedly.

 5- Don't share your story!
 Write your story.

 |But then, no shit, this dude turns out to be |

 Did you even see that coming?

-But I wish someone had told me that every time I tell my story to someone else, it syphons off a little bit more of that passion to WRITE it.
-And by the time I've told it a few times, I was kind of going to feel like it was out there and there was no point to doing all the hard work of transmuting it into language and working out the mushy middle.
+But what I wish someone had told me is that every time I told my story to someone else, it would syphon off a little bit more of that passion to WRITE it.
+And by the time I told it a few times, I was kind of going to feel like it was out there and there was no point to doing all the hard work of transmuting it into language and working out the mushy middle.
 I lost the will to write a few stories before I learned that one the hard way.